datenanfragen/verein-website/content/transparency.en.md

 ### Organisations

- No organsations contributed to our budget in 2018.
+ No organisations contributed to our budget in 2018.